FarronF/limerick-council-meetings/meetings/2018/05/08-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 10th April 2018.md

 ***funding is required in order for t**hese roads to be properly fixed”.***

-Circulated, reply of the A/Senior Executive Engineer:--- 2
+Circulated, reply of the A/Senior Executive Engineer:
+---
+2

 *“The survey has been completed and the cost estimate for re surfacing these roads is*